Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

 **Sub Byte Indexes** - A sub-byte index is any bit range less than 8 bits wide.
 For ease, these are the names of the sub-byte sizes which I _heavily_ reference.
 Please get familiar with these particular terms -

-Or you can also embrace the whimsical unknown of my writing, that's also a lot of fun! =)
+(Or you can also embrace the whimsical unknown of my writing, that's also a lot of fun!)

       Index | Name
         1   | Bit